awsdocs/amazon-ec2-user-guide-windows/doc_source/connect-to-serial-console.md

 # Connect to the EC2 Serial Console<a name="connect-to-serial-console"></a>

 You can connect to the serial console of your EC2 instance by using the Amazon EC2 console or via SSH\.
-After connecting to the serial console, you can use it for troubleshooting\.
+After connecting to the serial console, you can use it for troubleshooting boot, network configuration, and other issues\.
 For more information about troubleshooting, see [Troubleshoot your Windows instance using the EC2 Serial ConsoleTroubleshoot your instance using the EC2 Serial Console](troubleshoot-using-serial-console.md)\.

 **Topics**
 + [Considerations](#sc-considerations)